Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Install ReMoods Theme

 This theme is a plugin, so you should:

+Notice: Don't use more than one themeing plugin at the same time, it might be conflict to each other.
+Eeve if you want to install more than one theme, you should keep only one is turn on.

 1. Go to `Tools` > `Options` > `Plugins`
 2. Search the word `remoods`